 For More Information: The Flash Rebirth

-A de-powered Hunter Zolomon appears in the final issue of the series as an inmate of Iron Heights Prison, occupying the adjoining cell of the original Professor Zoom.
-He proposes an alliance with Thawne stating that they can both be of use to one another and can help each other "Be better."
+A crippled Hunter Zolomon appears in the final issue of the series as an inmate of Iron Heights Prison, occupying the adjoining cell of the original Professor Zoom.
+He proposes an alliance with Thawne, stating that they can both be of use to one another and can help each other "Be better."

 Powers & Abilities

-Shock Waves: Zoom also possess the ability to create very powerful sonic booms and shock waves with just the snap of his fingers, an ability he used to kill Linda's unborn babies.
+Shock Waves: Zoom also possesses the ability to create very powerful sonic booms and shock waves with just the snap of his fingers, an ability he used to kill Linda's unborn babies.

 Though not specified, Zoom appears to have a host of other powers such as longevity, superhuman speed, superhuman endurance, and invulnerability.
 The aforementioned would be necessary to explain certain feats Zoom has accomplished.